Origin

 PROCESS

 In 2025, I realised Broken Antler turned 20, and I thought I should mark the occasion.
-The number one question I’m asked is (also happens to be the only question) ‘how did you get the name Broken Antler?’

 So I started by penning the real and very true story of where the name came from.
 Once I had this, I created this beautiful and incredibly detailed animatic you can see in the ‘Animatic Vs Final’ video.